 Because transplantation is somewhat risky and donor organs are scarce, potential recipients are screened for factors that may affect the likelihood of success.

-The immune system normally attacks foreign tissue (see Biology of the Immune System:White blood cells), including transplants.
+The immune system White blood cells normally attacks foreign tissue, including transplants.
 This reaction is called rejection.
 Rejection is triggered when the immune system recognizes certain molecules on the surface of a cell as foreign.
 These cell-surface molecules are called antigens.

 For blood transfusions, rejection is relatively easily avoided because red blood cells have only three main antigens on their surface.
 These antigens determine the blood type and are called A, B, and Rh.
 Doctors test to make sure that antigens in the donor blood and the recipient blood are a complete match.

 To prevent transmission of viral infections, which are often not so obvious, doctors usually test the donor’s blood for certain viral infections.
 These infections include those due to cytomegalovirus (CMV), Epstein-Barr virus (EBV), hepatitis B and C viruses, human immunodeficiency virus (HIV), and human T-cell lymphotropic virus (HTLV).
 Some viral infections in the donor, such as HIV infection, mean that transplantation cannot be done unless the infection can be controlled.
 Other viral infections, such as CMV and EBV infections, do not prevent transplantation, but the recipient must take antiviral drugs afterward.

 Recipients are also screened for cancer and infections, and their general health is evaluated.
 Because organ transplant recipients are given immunosuppressants in high doses at the time of transplantation, recipients who have active infections or cancers cannot undergo transplantation until these conditions are controlled or cured.
 Taking immunosuppressants could make an infection or cancer worse.